Skip to contents

 gt() %>%

-Number of events at each population
+Number of events in each population

 Population 1 100 200